Eli Lilly and Company (NYSE:LLY) Shares Sold by BBVA USA Bancshares Inc.

-BBVA USA Bancshares Inc. reduced its stake in Eli Lilly and Company (NYSE:LLY) by 6.0% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 12,375 shares of the company’s stock after selling 783 shares during the period.
-BBVA USA Bancshares Inc.’s holdings in Eli Lilly and were worth $2,311,000 at the end of the most recent reporting period.
+BBVA USA Bancshares Inc. lessened its holdings in Eli Lilly and Company (NYSE:LLY) by 6.0% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 12,375 shares of the company’s stock after selling 783 shares during the quarter.
+BBVA USA Bancshares Inc.’s holdings in Eli Lilly and were worth $2,311,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds also recently modified their holdings of the business.
-Taylor Frigon Capital Management LLC grew its stake in shares of Eli Lilly and by 0.9% in the first quarter.
-Taylor Frigon Capital Management LLC now owns 7,691 shares of the company’s stock valued at $1,437,000 after buying an additional 67 shares in the last quarter.
-Jag Capital Management LLC acquired a new stake in Eli Lilly and in the first quarter valued at $246,000.
-Joel Isaacson & Co.
-LLC boosted its stake in Eli Lilly and by 6.1% during the 1st quarter.
-Joel Isaacson & Co.
-LLC now owns 4,741 shares of the company’s stock valued at $886,000 after acquiring an additional 273 shares during the last quarter.
-Strs Ohio grew its holdings in Eli Lilly and by 3.2% during the 1st quarter.
-Strs Ohio now owns 666,820 shares of the company’s stock worth $124,575,000 after acquiring an additional 20,794 shares in the last quarter.
-Finally, Welch Group LLC increased its position in shares of Eli Lilly and by 16.1% in the 1st quarter.
-Welch Group LLC now owns 6,132 shares of the company’s stock worth $1,146,000 after purchasing an additional 851 shares during the last quarter.
+Several other institutional investors have also bought and sold shares of the company.
+Price T Rowe Associates Inc. MD boosted its holdings in shares of Eli Lilly and by 51.0% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 12,094,613 shares of the company’s stock valued at $2,042,017,000 after acquiring an additional 4,082,728 shares during the period.
+Norges Bank bought a new stake in Eli Lilly and in the fourth quarter worth about $1,463,293,000.
+Janus Henderson Group PLC grew its stake in shares of Eli Lilly and by 5.2% in the 4th quarter.
+Janus Henderson Group PLC now owns 6,124,921 shares of the company’s stock worth $1,034,108,000 after purchasing an additional 302,296 shares during the last quarter.
+Fisher Asset Management LLC lifted its position in shares of Eli Lilly and by 7.7% in the 4th quarter.
+Fisher Asset Management LLC now owns 5,037,790 shares of the company’s stock valued at $850,580,000 after acquiring an additional 359,479 shares in the last quarter.
+Finally, California Public Employees Retirement System boosted its stake in Eli Lilly and by 2.5% in the 4th quarter.
+California Public Employees Retirement System now owns 4,575,362 shares of the company’s stock worth $772,504,000 after purchasing an additional 110,280 shares during the period.
 Institutional investors own 75.59% of the company’s stock.

+LLY has been the subject of several research analyst reports.
+Truist increased their price objective on Eli Lilly and from $200.00 to $215.00 in a research note on Monday, February 1st.
+Mizuho cut their target price on shares of Eli Lilly and from $228.00 to $216.00 and set a “buy” rating for the company in a research report on Wednesday.
+Barclays dropped their price target on shares of Eli Lilly and from $232.00 to $227.00 and set an “overweight” rating on the stock in a research note on Wednesday.
+Truist Securities upped their target price on Eli Lilly and from $215.00 to $225.00 and gave the stock a “buy” rating in a research report on Monday, March 22nd.
+Finally, Cowen increased their price objective on Eli Lilly and from $195.00 to $235.00 and gave the stock an “outperform” rating in a report on Friday, February 12th.
+Two investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+Eli Lilly and has a consensus rating of “Buy” and a consensus target price of $197.31.

 Eli Lilly and Company discovers, develops, manufactures, and markets human pharmaceutical products worldwide.
 It offers Baqsimi for severe hypoglycemia; Basaglar, Humalog, Humalog Mix 75/25, Humalog U-100, Humalog U-200, Humalog Mix 50/50, insulin lispro, insulin lispro protamine, insulin lispro mix 75/25, Humulin, Humulin 70/30, Humulin N, Humulin R, Humulin U-500, and Lyumjev for diabetes; and Jardiance, Trajenta, and Trulicity for type 2 diabetes.